 Many researchers believe that just as faulty genes are the key to cancer formation, modified genes may be the key to cancer treatment.
 Mesothelioma researchers are hopeful that gene therapy will bring us closer to a cure for mesothelioma.

-The most obvious gene therapy approach is to fix the genetic fault that causes cells to become cancerous in the first place.
+The most obvious gene therapy approach for mesothelioma is to fix the genetic fault that causes cells to become cancerous in the first place.
 To perform this medical feat, however, scientists have to overcome two major challenges.

-First, researchers have not been able to pinpoint a specific gene that can stop the progression of mesothelioma in most patients.
+First, researchers haven’t been able to pinpoint a specific gene that can stop the progression of mesothelioma in most people.
 The likeliest candidates are natural “tumor-suppressing genes.”

 They prevent genetic mutations or ensure mutant cells self-destruct before they grow into tumors.
 The p53 gene, the BAP1 gene and microRNA gene 16 have all been studied as genes that may be able to stop the progression of mesothelioma.

 Second, inserting these tumor-suppressing genes requires a microscopic delivery vehicle.
 Called vectors, they can penetrate deep into a tumor.
 Genetically modified viruses and nanoparticles are both in development as gene therapy vectors.